adrianiainlam/facial-landmarks-for-cubism/README.md

 with the Live2D® Cubism SDK, you must agree to the license by Live2D Inc.
 Their licenses can be found here:
 <https://www.live2d.com/en/download/cubism-sdk/download-native/>.

-The library requires a facial landmark dataset, and the one provided by dlib (which is derived from a dataset owned by Imperial College London) has been used in development.
-The license for this dataset excludes commercial use.
-You must obtain an alternative dataset if you wish to use this library commercially.

 This is not a license requirement, but if you find my library useful, I'd love to hear from you!
 Send me an email at spam(at)adrianiainlam.tk --